rosasurfer/mt4-expander/README.md

-## MetaTrader 4 framework DLL extension
+## DLL extension for the MetaTrader4 MQL framework

-This project is part of the [MetaTrader 4 development framework](https://github.com/rosasurfer/mt4-mql).
+This project is part of the [MetaTrader4 MQL framework](https://github.com/rosasurfer/mt4-mql).
 - - -

 ### Build environment